An Innovative Data-Driven and Adaptive Reinforcement Learning Approach for Context-Aware Prescriptive Process Monitoring: Evaluation

 In \Cref{datasets}, we defined and discussed different types of outcomes and presented the results for all the datasets.
-The desired outcomes were defined in the following references to maintain consistency for our comparison.

-To evaluate different methods, we split the dataset into training and test sets, implementing various algorithms to determine which one yields the best performance after applying the best next activity policy in different instances.
-It is important to note that time compliance was only considered for cases with harmonious types of traces.
-If the processes are different, applying that compliance across all cases would not be appropriate.
+To ensure consistency and comparability, the definition of desired outcomes for each dataset follows those established in prior works referenced accordingly.

-We have two distinct settings in our evaluation: episodic and non-episodic problems.
-Episodic problems are those that terminate after reaching a specific goal or condition, meaning a reward cannot be assigned until the goal is achieved.
-In contrast, non-episodic problems can transition to new states, with results being visible throughout the course of an episode.
+Our evaluation considers two distinct problem settings: episodic and non-episodic.
+In episodic problems, the process terminates upon reaching a predefined goal or condition, and rewards are typically assigned only at the conclusion of the episode.
+In contrast, non-episodic problems allow continuous transitions between states, enabling rewards and outcomes to be observed throughout the progression of the episode.
+This distinction is critical for modeling different process structures and assessing the adaptability of the proposed approach across varying process dynamics.

-The results of the training process are presented below.
-We used the LSTM-based model, offline RL, and FORLAPS for the mentioned datasets.
-For RL methods, Q-values and LSTM losses over epochs have been reported.
-All training was performed on 80\% of the training set, with the remaining 20\% reserved for evaluation in the next step.
-This approach ensures that the performance of different methods is assessed without prior knowledge of the test data, allowing for a more accurate evaluation of how the models will perform on unseen data in the future.